cbagg/cbagg.github.io/index.md

 Disruptors such as Sergey Brin, Mark Zuckerberg, and Elon Musk have revolutionized their industries because they are fundamentally driven by a deep and abiding understanding of their technology, product, and customers.
 Many companies have taken a core part of their business, and treated it as a non-critical understanding.
 Lack of a CPA prevents one from being CFO, but knowledge of technology and data does not bear the same impact to lead technology strategy.
 I am not satisfied with sitting on the sidelines or staying in my lane.
 Everything within a product is my lane, and I will drive it to success.

+The product management discipline is ideal for this approach.
+Product managers must understand every facet of their product from the technology to its users.
+Understanding is often greatly assisted by data, so a Data Scientist can often make an ideal product manager.

 # Why I am a Data Scientist
 ![Innovation to Disruption](innovation_disruption.jpg){:style="float: right;margin-right: 7px;margin-top: 7px;"}
 The best way to understand a company is through its data.
 Data is the method by which you mine insights, with analytics being the application of quantitative methods to strategic thought.